GetStream/Android-Samples/README.md

 - Team style chat like Slack
 - Messaging style chat like Whatsapp or Facebook's messenger
 - Commerce chat like Drift or Intercom

-## 📈 Contributing

-- How can I submit a sample app?
-    - Apps submissions are always welcomed! 🥳 Open a pr with a proper description, and we'll review it as soon as possible
-- Spot a bug 🕷?
-    - We welcome code changes that improve the apps or fix a problem.
-Please follow all best practices and add tests if applicable before submitting a Pull Request on Github.

 ## 💼 We are hiring